 - Author Tract: A lot of O'Riordan's lyrics.

 - Cover Version: Their cover of Fleetwood Mac's "Go Your Own Way" on Legacy: a Tribute to Fleetwood Mac's Rumours.
 They also did a cover of Carpenters' "Close to You" for the tribute album If I Were a Carpenter.

-- Drugs Are Bad: "Salvation", in which Dolores O'Riordan admonishes kids to, you know, not do drugs, and she is not subtle about it.
+- Drugs Are Bad: "Salvation", in which Dolores O'Riordan admonishes kids to not do drugs, and she is not subtle about it.

 - Greatest Hits Album: Stars: The Best of 19922002, featuring all of the band's singles from the first five albums.